rusic/documentation/widgets/v2/gallery.md

 {% endraw %}
 {% endhighlight %}

-The above example will display an area in the template where the user can select and then add images to, it will not show any images by default.
+The above example will display an area in the theme where the user can select and then add images to, it will not show any images by default.

 ## Example usage